-Response from AAS to Scottish Parliament Inquiry on Funding for the Arts
+AAS Response to Scottish Parliament Inquiry on Arts Funding

 During April 2019 The Scottish Parliament’s Culture, Tourism, Europe and External Affairs Committee sought written submissions on the future of funding for the arts in Scotland.
 The inquiry considered two overarching issues, what would a sustainable model of funding look like and how should that funding be made available to artists.